-The study of economics is essentially about dealing with scarcity, resource allocation and the methods and processes by which choices are made in the satisfaction of human wants.
-As a social science, economics uses scientific methodologies that include quantitative and qualitative elements.
+The study of economics is essentially about dealing with scarcity, resource allocation, and the methods and processes by which choices are made in the satisfaction of human wants.
+As a social science, economics draws on both quantitative and qualitative approaches to understand human behaviour and decision-making.